strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 }
 ```

+### Integration tests

-The next one is the integration tests, which step one level higher.
+The next one are the integration tests, which step one level higher.
 You can find all these tests inside our `api` module.
 Before we get into detail again we should understand the informal definition of integration tests.